MacroConnections/replot-bar/README.md

 ```

 - `data` is the only required property
-- `xKey` defaults to `"xValue"`.
+- `xKey` defaults to `"x"`.
 X-value of bar graph is number or string.
-- `yKey` defaults to `"yValue"`.
+- `yKey` defaults to `"y"`.
 Y-value of bar graph is number.

 #### Group Bar Graph

-You can supply the group (number or string) as key and the data as lists of [x_value, y_value]
+You can supply the data as array of JSON objects.

 ```javascript
 render() {